Are you looking for abandoned cart recovery strategies for your eCommerce business?

 4. Offer Free Shipping

-One of the best ways to recover carts is to free shipping.
+One of the best ways to recover carts is to offer free shipping.

 Of course, you’d need to evaluate whether this option makes sense for your online store.

-If you’re able to offer free shipping, you should display is across your site prominently.
+If you’re able to offer free shipping, you should display it across your site prominently.